Um Himmels Willen: Um Himmels Willen — Mission unmöglich

 (English: Mission impossible, first aired: 20 December 2012) Mayor of Kaltenthal and car seller Wolfgang Wöller, sold the majority of his second-hand cars to Nigeria and did advance payment thatfore.
 It transpired fastly that he was fooled by a fraud.
 Cause of the fact, that he took money out of the public purse of Kaltenthal a political scandal is threaten.
 To avoid this, he travels to Nigeria, accompanied by sister Hanna from cloister Kaltenthal.
 Hanna would like to find there Doctor Mabenga, fired physician of Kaltenthal hospital, who traveled to Nigeria with his daughter after an argument with his wife.
 Wöller and Hanna are visiting sister Lotte, Hannas predecessor, who now leads a mission station in Nigeria.

 Um Himmels Willen – Das Wunder von Fatima

-(English: The Wonder of Fátima, first aired: 25 December 2014) Sister Hanna, Mayor Wöller an the wealthy widow Sonja Berger together travel to Fátima in Portugal to find the missing early love of Mrs. Berger, Thomas Breitner.
+(English: The Wonder of Fátima, first aired: 25 December 2014) Sister Hanna, Mayor Wöller and the wealthy widow Sonja Berger together travel to Fátima in Portugal to find the missing early love of Mrs. Berger, Thomas Breitner.
 Mayor Wöller, who seems uncommonly helpful and generous, again has a selfish hidden agenda: he considers the wealthy Mrs. Berger as the legendary "Angel of Kaltenthal", who favors homeless persons with anonymous donations.
 For reasons of re-election he has repurposed donations of 50.000 Euros, which are originally dedicated for war orphans, to the gun club of Kaltenthal, and has to fill this gap of money urgently.
 Therefore he hopes for the goodwill of the rich widow.